 Discrimination Against the Poor

-For the Social Security Administration, Ernie's treatment was ROUTINE.
+For the Social Security Administration, Roger's treatment was ROUTINE.
 It happens every day, in thousands of cases.
 And Congress hasn't a clue.

 Here are some of the reasons the disability program discriminates against the poor:

 - The poor are commonly less educated.
 This places them at a disadvantage by not being able to explain the nature of their impairments as well as others can.
 Some have a particularly hard time with written communication (Social Security's forms).

 - Many of the poor cannot afford to maintain a phone number for contact, causing them to have difficulty looking out for their interests while applying for benefits.
 The homeless often cannot maintain a reliable mailing address, causing them to miss form requests and notices.
 They are at risk of being denied benefits with "whereabouts unknown" given as the reason.

 - The poor often cannot afford health care, commonly have little access to health care, and sometimes can't get to a source of health care even when it's available.
 Since the Social Security Administration assumes that medical records provide the best source of information about an applicant's ability to work, the poor are placed at a great disadvantage.
 Decision-makers normally assume that those without medical records don't have medical problems.
 In the list of conditions that are assumed to render a person unable to earn anything (called "the listings" [20 C.F.R.
 404(P)(1)]), we find the following remarkable piece of text that states the Social Security Administration's attitude that a person whose condition meets the requirements of a listing will have medical records showing that the requirements are satisfied: